Lucknow: History

 They were, however, disinclined to capture Awadh outright and come face to face with the Maratha Empire and the remnants of the Mughal Empire.
 In 1798, the fifth Nawab Wazir Ali Khan alienated both his people and the British and was forced to abdicate.
 The British then helped Saadat Ali Khan take the throne.
-He became a puppet king, and in a treaty of 1801, yielded large part of Awadh to the East India Company while also agreeing to disband his own troops in favour of a hugely expensive, British-controlled army.
+He became a puppet king, and in a treaty of 1801, yielded a large part of Awadh to the East India Company while also agreeing to disband his own troops in favour of a hugely expensive, British-controlled army.

 This treaty effectively made the state of Awadh a vassal of the East India Company, although it continued to be part of the Mughal Empire in name until 1819.
 The treaty of 1801 proved a beneficial arrangement for the East India Company as they gained access to Awadh's vast treasuries, repeatedly digging into them for loans at reduced rates.
 In addition, the revenues from running Awadh's armed forces brought them useful returns while the territory acted as a buffer state.
 The Nawabs were ceremonial kings, busy with pomp and show.
 By the mid-nineteenth century, however, the British had grown impatient with the arrangement and demanded direct control over Awadh.

 The ruins of the Residency at Lucknow show evidence of the gunfire sustained during the rebellion.

 In 1856, the East India Company first moved its troops to the border, then annexed the state for alleged maladministration.
 Awadh was placed under a chief commissioner – Sir Henry Lawrence.
 Wajid Ali Shah, the then Nawab, was imprisoned, then exiled by the East India Company to Calcutta.
 In the subsequent Indian Rebellion of 1857, his 14-year-old son Birjis Qadra, whose mother was Begum Hazrat Mahal, was crowned ruler.
 Following the rebellion's defeat, Begum Hazrat Mahal and other rebel leaders sought asylum in Nepal.

-It is the most important center of Shia Islam in the Indian Subcontinent and has influence of Persian, Shiite, Arabic and British culture and tradition in the architecture, language and customs.
+It is the most important centre of Shia Islam in the Indian Subcontinent and has influence of Persian, Shiite, Arabic and British culture and tradition in the architecture, language and customs.